6 Simple Steps to a Cool Animated Presentation

 Step 1: Script

-Now you know what you will say, think how you can visually communicate this.
+Put a visually communicate this.
 How will you images help tell your story.
 There are some common questions you should consider; Do you need any new illustrations?
 What already exist in Powtoon?
 Do you have any brand or style guidelines to stick to?

 Once you know the answer to these you can plan exactly what you wish to appear in timing with the script.